sudipti17/ragie-python/README.md

 ragie-python is the official Python SDK for ragie — a managed Retrieval-Augmented Generation (RAG) platform.
 Instead of setting up vector databases, chunking strategies, or ingestion pipelines, ragie gives you secure, production-ready RAG APIs that you can call directly from Python.

 With ragie-python, you can:
-- Ingest documents (structured/unstructured) with optional metadata for flexible filtering.
+- Upload and manage documents with metadata.
-- Retrieve high-quality context using semantic search, optional reranking, and metadata filters.
+- Run semantic retrieval with optional reranking.
-- Plug in out-of-the-box connectors (Google Drive, Notion, Confluence, and more).
+- Sync external sources (Google Drive, Notion, Confluence, etc.).
-- Build reliable, scalable RAG apps fast without managing vector databases, chunking, or pipelines yourself.
+- Build RAG-powered apps in minutes — no infrastructure needed.

 ## Why ragie?